Carnivorous Plants from Seed

-Generally speaking, the seeds of Carnivorous Plants are quite small and very slow growing.
+Generally speaking, the seeds of carnivorous plants are quite small and very slow growing.
 It takes a typical Venus Flytrap and many other carnivorous plants 3 to 4 years to gain a size of over 2 inches.
-Because of this, most Carnivorous Plants generally are not practical for those wanting quick results.
 Sundews are the exception and generally reach mature flowering size by the end of the first year.